 Prometheus isn’t an Alien movie.
 It’s an Alien remix.

-Ladies and gentlemen, this is a fair representation of the human action in Prometheus.
-Prometheus would in fact be a more coherent and satisfying experience if every line of dialogue was overdubbed with Gumbys saying “Sorry” “I’ve broken it” and “My brain hurts”.
+Friends, this is a fair representation of the human action in Prometheus.
+Prometheus would in fact be a more coherent and satisfying experience if every line of dialogue was overdubbed with Gumbys saying “Sorry,” “I’ve broken it,” and “My brain hurts”.

 I really feel like this can’t be emphasised enough.
 The dialogue and behaviour of every single character defies understanding.
 It is hard to think of any action by any character that even faintly resembles real human behaviour.
 This is not an exaggeration.
 Every line, every action.
 Every character.
 Every single scene.
 All of them.
 For an entire film.
 Beginning to end.
 ALL OF IT.